egan/dotfiles/README.md

 mappings added.
 Includes a selection of plugins managed by Vundle.

 ## .xinitrc
 Basic xinit configuration.
-Sets up dual monitors and disables screensaver.
+Disables touchpad and hides cursor.
 Runs xmodmap

 ## .xmobarrc
 Basic xmobar configuration to act as a status bar.
-Includes CPU use, CPU temperature, memory use, network use, speaker volume, current weather, and the time.
+Includes CPU use, CPU temperature, memory use, network use, speaker volume, battery status, current weather, and the time.

 ## .xmodmaprc
 Maps Caps Lock to Escape, and enables Compose on Right Alt.